 The McCain Institute’s annual Symposium brings together key leaders across government, civil society and private sectors for a series of panel discussions and breakout sessions designed to press for actionable solutions to advance the fight against sex trafficking and forced labor.
 Past event recaps can be found here: Inaugural Human Trafficking Symposium, 2nd Annual Human Trafficking Symposium.

 The McCain Institute is committed to supporting rigorous research to inform national and international stakeholders and to developing solutions to combat trafficking.

-The Institute also partners with the Office of Sex Trafficking Intervention Research (STIR) in Arizona State University’s School of Social Work to produce original research and analysis to assess the scale and scope of human trafficking.
-A new report by Arizona State University exposes the difficulty in prosecuting sex traffickers in Las Vegas.
-Working with the Las Vegas Metropolitan Police Department, the STIR office examined 159 cases from 2014.
-The report highlights the violent nature of sex trafficking and the vulnerability of the victims.
+The Institute also partners with the Office of Sex Trafficking Intervention Research (STIR) in Arizona State University’s School of Social Work to produce research and analysis to assess the scale and scope of human trafficking.
+Completed research has explored the vulnerability of runaway and homeless youth to trafficking, the impact of the Super Bowl on trafficking activity and a six-year analysis of human trafficking in Las Vegas.